 The Trans-Siberian Railway is the longest railway in the world.
 It was built between 1891 and 1916 to connect Moscow with the Far-East city of Vladivostok.
 En route it passes through the cities of Perm, Yekaterinburg, Omsk, Novosibirsk, Krasnoyarsk, Irkutsk, Chita and Khabarovsk.Click Here To View Map

 For people coming to Mongolia, if you have never traveled in our neighbouring countries, now is a great opportunity.
-We can organize your train tickets as well as tours and transport in Moscow, Irkutsk (for Lake Baikal in Siberia), and other places.
+We can help you to organize your train tickets as well as tours and transport in Moscow, Irkutsk (for Lake Baikal in Siberia), and other places.
+Follow directions at bottom of page to Russian Rail Portal.

 From Moscow to Ulaanbaatar takes 5 days Whether arriving from the east or the west, this is a wonderful way to enter Mongolia and is certainly the experience of a lifetime.
 It is not just a means of getting from A to B. It is a way to meet other travelers, to see the way of life of the local people, and to enjoy the constantly changing landscapes, all of which you miss if flying directly to your destination.